nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ##About
 TaskMan is a task management application that aims to simplify the way you work with your tasks and events.
 It is a Java desktop application that can work offline, without requiring Internet connection.

-It has a simple graphical user interface, showing you what you really want to know.
+It uses a simple graphical user interface to display your events and tasks.
 Instead of trying to find and click buttons all over the screen, you just need to type through your keyboard to give the necessary commands, and TaskMan will do the rest for you.

 ## Quick Start